geomatupen/SolarOly/README.md

    predictions in the Results and Map tabs.
 3. **[Testing Models with Advanced Options](https://youtu.be/AUtzEsTwp3M)** —
-   Correct lens distortion, refine individual-image position and orientation with LightGlue, or create a tiled approximate mosaic before inference. (only for
+   Correct lens distortion, refine individual-image position and orientation with LightGlue, or create a tiled approximate mosaic for inference or map review.
+These options apply to individual-image inputs.
-   individual images input)
 4. **[Post Processing](https://youtu.be/R51QyKXfUsc)** — Merge tile-split solar
    panel fragments, edit and regularize panel shapes, remove duplicate anomalies from overlapping images, and assign anomalies to panels and rows.